DHI-GRAS/qgis-redirect-stdout/README.md

 You wrap a third-party Python script or library into a QGIS processing toolbox interface.

-The script is using print for information output but that is not forwarded to QGIS progress console.
+The script is using `print` (to `sys.stdout`) for information output but that is not forwarded to QGIS progress console.

 Yet.